mauriciovigolo/keycloak-angular/CONTRIBUTING.md

 ## <a name="fmg"></a> Final message

-Thanks for your interest in this project.
+Thank you for your interest in this project.
 Hope to see your contribution!

 See you and happy coding!